 I think it’s impossible for anyone to imagine the extent of the pain if they haven’t actually experienced it.
 As for the general flow of things, I was counting on the doctors and the nurses to know what would be best for me, so not a lot of surprises there.
 I guess how long the whole thing took was a bit shocking, because when I was reading up on labor times the averages for a first time birth already sounded so long to me.
 (Approximately 12 hours according to the book we got.)

-What would you do the same or differently in the case you have another child?
+What would you do the same or differently if you have another child?

 I’m still having nightmares about this birth, so I can’t really think about that yet.